-In 2020, the Foundation is subject to a 1.39% excise tax on its taxable investment income, which includes income from investments plus net realized capital gains (net capital losses, however, are not deductible).
-In 2019, the Foundation was subject to a 1-2% excise tax.
-The excise tax on net investment income prior to 2020 was reduced from 2% to 1% for any taxable year in which the Foundation's qualifying distributions meet certain requirements prescribed by IRC Section 4940(e)(1).
+The Foundation is subject to a 1.39% excise tax on its taxable investment income, which includes income from investments plus net realized capital gains (net capital losses, however, are not deductible).

 Deferred federal excise taxes are based on a rate of 1.39% and are computed on the differences between the carrying value and tax basis of the Foundation's investments, as well as temporary differences in income recognition.